UPDATED: May 2018, following the release of the TransferWise Debit Card in Europe and the UK.

-At it's core, the Borderless Account is a bank account.
-A bank account that allows you to hold and transfer around 27 different currencies.
+At it’s core, the Borderless Account is a foreign currency account.
+It allows you to hold and transfer around 27 different currencies.

 There are 2 things about this account that makes it different to everything else:

 It allows you to open up a local bank account in Europe, the UK, USA and Australia.
 It's a brilliant feature which begs the question, 'why didn't anyone do this before?'

 An incredibly low fee structure the account has no set up fees, no monthly fees, and no receiving fees.

 We’ll talk about the Borderless Account, find out what it is, how it could benefit you, how to set one up, and what you can do with it.

 The Borderless Account is a pretty radical product for a currency provider.
 Not content with just offering money transfers, the Borderless Account puts Transferwise squarely in competition against banks themselves.
 It’s an online bank account giving you a “local” presence in the US, UK, Eurozone and Australia, although it will be rolling out to other countries around the world soon.

 The account is designed mainly for small businesses, sole traders, entrepreneurs, and freelancers who want to receive money and make payments in multiple currencies around the world.
 The Borderless Account is a central place where you can do that quickly and easily.
 Furthermore, you can transfer money in the account from one currency to another at the click of a button.
 Naturally, the currency transfers are provided at the low exchange rates Transferwise typically offers.